geoview-core - v2.2.0

 • Errors during evaluation are logged and do not propagate.

-• Attempts to infer display date configuration from a service time dimension.
 This function analyzes an array of date values and applies heuristics based on the overall time span and time-of-day consistency to determine:

 • Whether the dates should be treated as instant or calendar values.